 Brabasson is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Brabasson family lived in the county of Kent.
 The family name originates in the taken duchy of Brabant in Normandy, it is from the local that the village and parish of Braborne is named.
 Typically then the name was used by locals of the Brabant area.
 Their castle was called Brabacon.

 In Normandy the surname had come to be associated with mercenary-style soldiering, and the family was renowned as valiant fighters, particularly in William the Conqueror's army at the Battle of Hastings.

 Another source claims that they assumed their surname from the Castle of Brabazon, in Normandy and it was Jaques Le Brabason, nicknamed the Great Warrior who came to the aid of William the Conqueror in his conquest of England and consequently appears on the Roll of Battle Abbey.

 Early Origins of the Brabasson family

 Important Dates for the Brabasson family

 This web page shows only a small excerpt of our Brabasson research.
-Another 99 words (7 lines of text) covering the years 1172, 1580, 1651, 1977, 1625, 1645, 1715, 1682, 1737, 1684, 1685, 1763, 1686, 1763, 1688, 1751, 1691, 1772 and 1552 are included under the topic Early Brabasson History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1172, 1580, 1651, 1977, 1552, 1625, 1645, 1715, 1682, 1737, 1684, 1685, 1763, 1686, 1763, 1688, 1751, 1691, 1772 and 1552 are included under the topic Early Brabasson History in all our PDF Extended History products and printed products wherever possible.

 Brabasson Spelling Variations